GamesCreed

 It’s been said that Call of Duty has intensified SBMM in Black Ops 6.
 And it’s clearly carried on to Black Ops 7.
 Making it significantly more difficult to have consistently good K/D ratios.
 A challenge is a healthy thing for players, but this is next level.
 There should be a balance in this, especially when playing casually.

-I didn’t feel comfortable realising that I need this perk just to improve my movement and without it I am at a massive disadvantage.
+I didn’t feel comfortable realizing that I need this perk just to improve my movement, and without it, I am at a massive disadvantage.
 It feels like a crutch.
 I believe this should be a standard feature for everyone.
 Another thing worth mentioning that’s wrong is the audio.
 No matter how much louder everything else is and no matter how close I am to enemies, I cannot hear their footsteps and vice versa.
 And sometimes I hear certain noises that initially made me question my hardware.

 To put it bluntly, Black Ops 7 leaves a lot to be desired, but it isn’t something I’d advise someone to avoid, as it has several great ingredients for players to enjoy throughout the year.
 It has a lot going for it.
 At the same time, despite all the problems mentioned, none of them come close to the negative impact that SBMM has on the experience, and it’s the one thing that may continue to fatigue and drive players away.